Four Gift Ideas for an Archaeology Friend

 Gift #3 Craft Beer Set

 Craft beer is a huge market trend in Canada.
 Last week I saw a craft beer gift basket go into a silent auction, and it was the most bidded upon item!
 And this is something you can make yourself quite easily: customize it by adding different foods, glasses, or bottle openers to make the basket truly unique.

 Gift #4 Before Ontario: The Archaeology of A Province

-With contributions from the provinces leading archaeologists, this book shares both an outline of Ontario’s ancient past and an accessible explanation of how archaeology works.
+With contributions from the provinces leading archaeologists, this book offers both an outline of Ontario’s ancient past and an accessible explanation of how archaeology works.
 This book is great for both the seasoned professional and the up and coming archaeologists.
-You can find it on Amazon and the MOA Giftshop
+You can find it on Amazon and the MOA gift shop.

 And there you have it.
 Four simple yet effective gift ideas to share with the archaeology lovers of your life.